exercism/docs/season-of-docs-proposal.md

 New contributors not only help Exercism grow, but more importantly improve the experience for hundreds of thousands of new students who use our platform each year.

 As part of the launch of our new version of the site launch soon, we have developed a whole "docs" section.
-You can preview it here: https://exercism.lol/docs
+You can preview the WIP version here: https://exercism.lol/docs

 ### Your project’s scope